-These easy, pumpkin chocolate cookies are soft, chewy and delicious with a cold glass of milk.
+These easy, pumpkin chocolate chip cookies are soft, chewy and delicious with a cold glass of milk.
 These are the world’s BEST pumpkin cookies, and always have rave reviews!

 The perfect fall dessert, my family requests these yummy cookies often, especially when the leaves start changing colors.
 These soft cookies are packed with cinnamon and nutmeg flavor that makes them cozy and delicious.